OpenAI

 The model is best suited for bioinformaticians, computational biologists, and early discovery biologists.

-What can GPT-Rosalind do in the research preview?
+What can GPT-Rosalind do?

-In the research preview, the model can help scientists reason across biological data, use tools and synthesize evidence from multiple sources, generate and refine hypotheses, and support multi-step workflows such as target discovery, target validation, and experiment planning.
+GPT-Rosalind can help scientists reason across biological data, use tools and synthesize evidence from multiple sources, generate and refine hypotheses, and support multi-step workflows such as target discovery, target validation, and experiment planning.

 What stage of research is it best for?